Pediatric Bronchiectasis Treatment & Management

 Antibiotic Therapy

 The initial course of treatment may be oral antibiotics and aggressive airway clearance.
-Intravenous antibiotic therapy and hospitalization may be necessary for children experiencing exacerbations of endobronchial disease.
+When possible, antibiotic therapy agents should be tailored to the results of sputum culture.
+Haemophilus influenzae, Streptococcus pneumoniae, and Moraxella catarrhalis are the most common organisms documented in pediatric patients with non-CF bronchiectasis.
+Staphylococcus aureus and Pseudomonas aeruginosa are most often detected in older children with co-morbidities.
+[39] Intravenous antibiotic therapy and hospitalization may be necessary for children experiencing exacerbations of endobronchial disease.
 Exacerbation may be characterized by increased cough or sputum production or changes in pulmonary function.
 Home intravenous antibiotic therapy may be an option in some situations.
+Although up to approximately 50% of cases of bronchiectasis exacerbation may be initiated or exacerbated by viruses, antibiotics are considered standard of care due to the perceived high bacterial load density.
+For an acute exacerbation, antibiotics are recommended for a course of 14 days.

-A Cochrane review found that long-term therapy with antibiotics is effective in reducing sputum volume and purulence but has limited impact on the frequency of exacerbations and the natural history of the disease process.[16]
-In addition, long-term antibiotic use may result in the emergence of resistant organisms.
+Antibiotics may be prescribed for long-term use in patients with bronchiectasis to reduce frequency of exacerbations, improve quality of life, and diminish lung function decline.
+A Cochrane review found that long-term therapy with antibiotics is effective in reducing sputum volume and purulence but has limited impact on the frequency of exacerbations and the natural history of the disease process.
+[40] In addition, long-term antibiotic use may result in the emergence of resistant organisms.
+A review determined that available evidence shows benefit associated with use of prolonged antibiotics in the treatment of patients with bronchiectasis, at least halving the odds of exacerbation and hospitalization.
+However, the authors also add that the risk of emerging drug resistance is increased more than threefold.
+[41]

 Some clinicians treat bronchiectasis with prolonged oral antibiotics on a rotating basis.
 This is falling into disfavor, as it is in CF. Broad-spectrum antibiotics can be given for a month, followed by a second broad-spectrum drug, followed by a third, and so forth.
 Another option is to use alternating antibiotics for 7-10 days, with antibiotic-free periods of 7-10 days between each course.

-Rosen and associates concluded that antibiotics are important parts of therapy during exacerbations of bronchiectasis, with the selection of agents based on culture results.[19]
-Inhaled tobramycin was associated with decreased Pseudomonas aeruginosa load in sputum, improved lung function, and fewer hospitalizations.
-However, these researchers concluded that inhaled tobramycin is not indicated in non-CF bronchiectasis unless Pseudomonas is detected in the sputum or bronchoalveolar lavage samples.[19]
+Antibiotics are important parts of therapy during exacerbations of bronchiectasis, with the selection of agents based on culture results.
+[2] It is recommended to attempt eradication of Pseudomonas when first detected using protocols similar to CF protocols.
+[28] Inhaled tobramycin was associated with decreased Pseudomonas aeruginosa load in sputum, improved lung function, and fewer hospitalizations.
+However, the researchers concluded that inhaled tobramycin is not indicated in non-CF bronchiectasis unless Pseudomonas is detected in the sputum or bronchoalveolar lavage samples.
+[2]

-Colistin has recently come into frequent use as an inhaled antibiotic in patients with cystic fibrosis, and it may find its way into therapy for non-CF bronchiectasis.
+Aztreonam and Colistin (colistimethate) have come into frequent use as an inhaled antibiotic in patients with cystic fibrosis, and it may find its way into therapy for non-CF bronchiectasis.
 Other inhaled antibiotics are also in development for cystic fibrosis.

-Manual and mechanical interventions such as chest percussion, vibration, postural drainage, cough-assist devices, and airway oscillation (ie, flutter) are used to facilitate mucous expectoration.
-The goal is to facilitate effective airway clearance.
+Manual and mechanical interventions such as chest percussion, vibration, postural drainage, cough-assist devices, and airway oscillation (ie, Flutter®, acapella®, Aerobika® devices) are used to facilitate sputum volume and mucous expectoration.
+The goal is to facilitate individualized effective airway clearance.
+[45] These techniques or devices are often used daily in order to be most effective and may be used in combination.
 These devices serve as adjuncts to the cough, which is the most effective and efficient manner of clearing the airway.
+Patients can be trained to do huff coughing with airway clearance to help expectorate loosened mucus.

 Surgical Treatment